bayerf42/Lox68k/doc/lox68k.md

 on the kit, pressing **F3** in the terminal and input a hex file name.

-Since Lox reads the entire input (file) into RAM, the maximum file size is limited by the input buffer size, which is 16 kB for the ROM version of Lox68k.
+Since Lox reads the entire input (file) into RAM, the maximum file size is limited by the input buffer size, which is 16 kB.

 When inputting Lox code, **ENTER** sends your input to the Lox REPL and interprets it.
 When you want to input a line feed without starting interpretation, press **Ctrl-ENTER** instead.